lukehmcc/luogo/README.md

 ## Architecture

-Let's break this down into a couple parts:

 **Backend:** Utilizes the [s5_messenger](https://github.com/s5-dev/s5_messenger) library to handle messaging between users.
 The users location is grabed from the [geolocator](https://pub.dev/packages/geolocator), parsed into a [message format](https://github.com/s5-dev/s5_messenger/blob/main/lib/src/mls5/model/message.dart), then s5_messenger uses [openmls](https://crates.io/crates/openmls) to create the message in the respecitve group, and this message is relayed through the s5 network via a [streams message](https://docs.s5.pro/spec/streams.html).
 This is then done in reverse by the other clients in the room.

 **Front End:** Utilizes [Flutter](https://flutter.dev/) to handle cross-platform compling with a single codebase.
 [Cubits](https://bloclibrary.dev/bloc-concepts/#creating-a-cubit) are used to handle state and seperate out buisness logic from the UI.
-The UI code can be found in `lib/cubit` and the UI code is in in `lib/view`.
+The state code can be found in `lib/cubit` and the UI code is in in `lib/view`.

 ## Etimology